bahaaldine/topology/README.md

 ## Installation

+If you don't have X-Pack security installed, you can jump to the plugin installation directly [here](https://github.com/bahaaldine/topology/blob/master/README.md#installing-plugin)

 ### Create Topology user & role

 Topology uses the `_cat` API therefore needs monitor priviledge at cluster level.